paul-stubley/Udacity/Capstone_Project/README.md

 Full details can be found in the `recommender` script.

-One key thing to note is that the `recommender.fit()` method uses [Numba](http://numba.pydata.org/), which increases the speed of the fit method by ~300X (compared to the method introduced in the course).
+One key thing to note is that the `recommender.fit()` method uses [Numba](http://numba.pydata.org/), which increases the speed of the fit method by *~300X* (compared to the method introduced in the course).
+The top code-block runs the Numba-ised version of the fit method, the bottom code-block runs the original python version.

 <p align="center">
 <img src="images/numba.png" width=80%>